acodili-jg/still-clouds/README.md

 # Still Clouds

-A Minecraft mod that can make clouds stay still and more.
+A Minecraft mod that can make clouds stay still, catch up smoothly, and more.
 </div>